Finding Planted Cliques in Sublinear Time: Notation and Technical Definitions

 Finally, we analyze the last stage of the algorithm.
 We notice that $S_C' \subset K$ implies $K \subseteq S$; that is, if the input to the last stage of the algorithm is entirely contained within the clique, then the output of the algorithm contains the clique.
 We then prove that the output of the algorithm is exactly the clique by showing that it has no intersection with the non-clique vertices.
 Let $A_3$ be the event that $S' \setminus K = \emptyset$.

 \textbf{Step 3} We show that

-In order to analyze this, we need to control the number of clique vertices any non-clique vertex is connected to.
+We need to control the number of clique vertices any non-clique vertex is connected to.
 This is done in Lemma~\ref{lem:2kby3}, which gives $\Prob(A_4^c) \leq n\exp\left(\frac{-k}{54} \right)$ where $A_4$ is the event that every non-clique vertex is connected to at most $2k/3$ clique vertices.
 Note that

 where the last inequality follows as long as $n, k$ are large enough to satisfy $\Prob(A_1) \geq 1/2$ and $\Prob(A_2 \mid A_1) \geq 1/2$.
 The upshot of choosing $S_C'$ randomly the way we do is that conditioned on $A_1$ and $A_2$, it is a uniformly random subset of the planted clique $K$.
 Further conditioning on $A_4$, for a given non-clique vertex in $V'$, the probability that it is connected to all vertices in $S'_C$ is at most Union bounding over all the at most $\ell_0$ non-clique vertices in $S'_C$, no non-clique vertex gets added to $S'$ except with probability at most $\ell_0n^{-\frac{(1+c)}{3}}$, which means $\Prob(A_3^c \mid A_1, A_2, A_4) \leq \ell_0n^{-\frac{(1+c)}{3}}$